mayankmahavar111/hci/README.md

 ##### Modification

-for linux user , change cls command to clear on line 137 Volume level can be chnage by changing volume value , for volume value 4 volume changes by two level approx.
+for linux user , change cls command to clear on line 137.

+Volume level can be change by changing volume value , for volume value 4 volume changes by two level approx.